Dasuri Choi

-Choi Da-seul (born April 28, 1988), popularly known as Dasuri Choi, is a South Korean dancer and entertainer based in the Philippines.
+Choi Da-seul, popularly known as Dasuri Choi, is a South Korean dancer and entertainer based in the Philippines.
 She won Best in Talent and was the second runner-up in the segment "You're My Foreignay" on the longest-running Philippine noontime show Eat Bulaga!.

 Biography

 Choi was born in Seoul, South Korea.

 Dasuri Choi is a former dancer of 홍영주 (Hong Yeong-ju) dance team from 2004 to 2006, Step-up from 2007 to 2009, Yama & Hotchicks from 2009 to 2010, and the Dance Trainee (choreographer) profession in South Korea.

 In 2014, Choi auditioned on Eat Bulaga! on the segment "You're My Foreignay", together with fellow Korean actress Kuk Son-young, who was the grand winner of the segment.

 Choi was a guest co-host on the TV program Day Off from 2015 to 2019.
 She also appeared in the September 2015 issue of FHM Philippines.

 In 2023, Dasuri was a co-host on TAPE Inc.'s variety show Tahanang Pinakamasaya!, an iteration of Eat Bulaga! amid a trademark dispute.
 The show was cancelled in 2024.